ono-midori/ono-midori.github.io/techs/zguide.md

 #### Multipart Messages

-ZeroMQ lets us compose a message out of several frames, giving us a “multipart message”. *Realistic applications use multipart messages heavily, both for wrapping messages with address information and for simple serialization*.
+ZeroMQ lets us compose a message out of several frames, giving us a "multipart message". *Realistic applications use multipart messages heavily, both for wrapping messages with address information and for simple serialization*.
 We'll look at reply envelopes later.

 What we'll learn now is simply how to blindly and safely read and write multipart messages in any application (such as a proxy) that needs to forward messages without inspecting them.